More new homeowners are rejecting yesterday’s sentiment of owning their own castle and buying investment properties

 Essentially, the rent and invest strategy is to buy an investment property first (where you can afford to buy) and rent where you want to live (but probably can’t afford to.)

 It’s a tactic that overcomes financial obstacles and exorbitant property prices because you can buy in a location that fits your budget and then rent in a location that suits your lifestyle.

-It works because even though you’re renting, the property you buy is an asset that’s growing in value (assuming you choose a smart location) and being paid off by your tenant.
+It works because even though you’re renting, the property you buy is an asset that’s growing in value (assuming you choose a smart location) and being (in part) paid off by your tenant.

 Not only that, but you’re gaining equity that can launch you into other property purchases down the track, including (when the time is right) a home to call your own.

 If you live in regional or outlying suburbs, affordability may not be a problem.

 However, rentvesting is a particularly helpful strategy for those who are required to or want to live near our more expensive cities.

 Our capital cities are now booming economic hubs that command high prices due to land-locked supply and increasing demand from the many people who like the lifestyle and amenity afforded by these locations.

 As such, many white-collar workers – particularly Millennials who make up a high proportion of middle-income employees – face few choices if the inner suburbs are too costly.

-They can buy in a less expensive outer fringe suburb and live with a ghastly commute, or they can rent.
+They can buy in a less expensive outer fringe suburb and live with a ghastly commute, or they can rent closer in.